OutReserve

 What Guests Are Saying

-Candle Creek Campground offers a beautiful and pristine setting next to the rushing Metolius River, with ample hiking opportunities and plenty of space for tents and parking.
-The campground is clean, secluded, and provides a nice balance of shade and open areas for activities.
-However, some guests noted that the river's loud rapids can be disruptive, and the gravel road leading to the site can create dust.
+Candle Creek Campground offers a beautiful and pristine setting next to the rushing Metolius River, providing ample hiking opportunities and space for tents and hammocks.
+The area is well-maintained, with clean bathrooms and a good mix of shade and open spaces for activities.
+However, the loud rapids can be disruptive, and the access road may be dusty, which could be a concern for some visitors.

 Review Summary